Areas easy to reach from Malvern

 This is taking you out of the immediate Malvern cycling area, but worth planning a trip this way (north west of Hereford).
 Can take in Weobley, Eardisland, Pembridge, Eardisley, Dilwyn, and Lyonshall, which are all pretty villages.
 There is a published Cider Cycling Route which takes in much of this – obtain from Herefordshire Tourist Information (note: it’s not the Ledbury one!).

 Book: Black and White Village Trail (part of Family Walks series) Scarthin Books, ISBN 0 907758 47 9.

-The Black and White Houses website has some information and pictures on the trail.
+The Black and White Trail website has some information and pictures on the trail.
 Download the Black & White Villages Leisure Cycle Ride (9 or 15 miles) as a pdf, 580KB from Herefordshire Council site.

 Eardisland History and community site.
 Flower festival in late May.
 Tea room behind the church, phone 01544 388226.
 Also The Dancing Tree farm shop and tea room SO432591(Wed to Sun) a mile to the east, phone 01544 388764.

 Monkland Cheese Dairy could be fitted in a tour.
 Cafe open most of the year, shut Sundays mid October to Easter.
 The Pleck, Monkland, HR6 9DB, phone 01568 720307.

 Dunkertons Organic Cider and Perry Mill, SO393569.
 Worth checking whether mill, pressing area or orchards can be visited.
 The cider shop is open for tastings and sales, Monday – Saturday 10.00 am – 6.00 pm all the year.
 Phone 01544 388653.
 Cider House Restaurant has closed.